1972 British League season: Summary

-Ipswich Witches moved up from Division Two but London lost two clubs, when the Wembley Lions closed and West Ham Hammers withrew during the early part of the season, reducing the league to eighteen teams.
+Ipswich Witches moved up from Division Two but London lost two clubs, when the Wembley Lions closed due to extra football fixtures and West Ham Hammers withrew during the early part of the season, reducing the league to eighteen teams.

 Belle Vue Aces won their third consecutive title.
 Their team was littered with great riders including Ivan Mauger, Sören Sjösten and the young Peter Collins; they were backed up by the consistency of Chris Pusey, Eric Broadbelt, Alan Wilkinson and Ken Eyre, which led to a comfortable title win by a clear 12 points.

 Oxford Cheetahs had a bizarre season when they were rebranded as Oxford Rebels following a takeover by a new consortium, which included former riders Bob Dugard and Danny Dunton, Dave Lanning and the famous musician Acker Bilk.
 The team under performed badly finishing 17th from 18 teams despite the new image.
 To make matters worse they signed a new Norwegian rider Svein Kaasa, who was quickly transferred to Glasgow following poor results.
 He died riding for Glasgow towards the end of the season (on 29 September) at Hampden Park.
 Kasa clipped Martin Ashby's bike in a race and hit the wooden fence receiving fatal injuries.

+Leicester won the Midland Cup and Reading won the Spring Gold Cup.
+There was no London Cup due to there being only two teams following the demise of West Ham and Wembley.